-After having used my Sony A7r for a year, I would say that I had quite a lot of fun with it.
-However, there were a few aspects which could be improved from my point of view and the rumored Sony A9 reinforced me in my decision in selling my Sony A7r.
+After having used my Sony a7 III for a year, I would say that I had quite a lot of fun with it.
+However, there were a few aspects that could be improved from my point of view and where I would tend more towards the Sony a9 II.

 What I disliked on the Sony a7 III compared to the Sony A9 II:

 - Speed!
 The Sony a9 II can take much more pictures in a row than the Sony a7 III.

 - Image size is much bigger which could be perfect for shooting birds or landscape and crop it later on the PC.

 - The LCD screen has a better resolution.

 - Thre is a LAN terminal and flash sync port to transfer pictures.